EmptyRain75/mnist-ai-classifier/docs/02_logistic_regression.md

 The notebook `notebooks/01_logistic_regression.ipynb` is intended to be the readable implementation and experiment walkthrough.
 This document keeps the longer mathematical derivations here so that the notebook can remain focused on implementation, observations, and experiments.

+You should learn in notebooks, then refer to doc if there is something you don't understand.

 ---

 ## 1. Problem Definition